NATF200 Nature Conservation and Management in Norway

 The curriculum consists of selected literature and everything that is covered in the lectures.
 An overview of the curriculum will be made available in Canvas.
 It is important to attend guest lectures.

 Written examination (3 hours) at the end of the course.
 A combination of multiple choice and questions.

 Structured teaching: ca 35 hours.
-Students" own effort: ca 90 hours.
+Students' own effort: ca 90 hours.